 When surfacing after an aircraft attack the boat was again attacked - this time by aircraft and surface escorts.
-The boat was hunted for 3 hours but managed to get away.
+The boat was hunted for three hours but managed to get away.

 5 Jul 1944

-Only a few hours after leaving port the boat was attacked by 3 allied "destroyers" and suffered some damage.
-The boat eluded its pursuers and continued its patrol.
+Only a few hours after leaving port the boat was attacked by three Allied "destroyers", suffering minor damage.
+The boat eluded the pursuers and continued on patrol.
 (Sources: Blair, vol 2, page 602)

 3 recorded attacks on this boat.

 This boat was fitted with a Schnorchel underwater-breathing apparatus in May 1944.